darwino/darwino-documentation/Developer Guide/Darwino DB API 3. Documents.md

 ##	Document Metadata - System data in the JSON document
-(Question: I think this is covered in pieces elsewhere.
-What should we say specifically here?)
+Data describing the document itself, such as tags and other social data, and reader/editor names, are stored in system fields, the names of which start with an underscore character.

 ##	Response documents
 The parentid field contains the unid of a document’s parent, if there is one.
 This is how a hierarchy of documents if defined in Darwino.
 The data integrity of this relationship is not enforced; it is possible to have “orphan” documents– documents with a parentid that is not valid.

 ## Synchronization master document
 Darwino implements “functional replication”.
 This means that selective replication can be based on changes to an ancestor document, as opposed to the current document.
 The synchronization master for a document is the document that is checked for changes when the replicator is testing for selective replication eligibility.
 For example, child document might use the root parent document as their synchronization master.
 Then, when the root document changes, and only when it changes, will the child documents replicate as well.

+There is an option for the save() method that forces the master document to update when a document referring to it as master is updated.
+There are options at the Store definition level as well.

- It is not necessary for a synchronization master to be an ancestor; other document relationships could benefit from the ability to so specifically define under what circumstances they will replicate as a group.
+ It is not necessary for a synchronization master to be an ancestor; other document relationships could benefit from the ability to specifically define under what circumstances they will replicate as a group.
+For example: a customer and all the documents related to this customer, or all documents related to a particular project.